-Here is how I dehydrate peaches.
-It is very simple but truly, dehydrating is one of the simplest and old fashioned ways to preserve a harvest of most any kind.
-I especially love that once it is done, the food doesn’t take up any room in my refrigerator or freezer.
+Keep reading to learn exactly how I dehydrate peaches.
+It is very simple but truly, dehydrating fruit is one of the simplest and old-fashioned ways to preserve a harvest of any kind of fresh fruit.
+I especially love that once it is done, the dried food doesn’t take up any room in my refrigerator or freezer.

 This is about 2 cups of the mixture.